AnneOkk/anne_web/content/talk/2023-quartokli/index.md

 ---
 title: Introduction to reproducible data analysis with R and Quarto
 draft: false
-event: 'KLI Course on reproducible data analysis with R and Quarto'
+event: 'KLI course on reproducible data analysis with R and Quarto'
 event_url:
 location: remote
 summary: "A workshop on data analysis, reporting, and collaboration using R and Quarto."